k4kpk/k4kpk.github.io/sota-guides/Gooch Mountain (W4G_NG-041).md

 # means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
 sms: T,V
 ---
-Drive to Trailhead & Trail Guide - Gooch Mtn - 8 points
+Gooch Mtn, W4G/NG-041, 8 points
 --------------------------------------------------------
 #### Drive Guide - Gooch Mountain from Woody Gap

 - **Duration**: 15 minutes
 - **Seasonal/Limited Access**: Most of Coopers Gap Rd is dirt; easy drive in a Corolla; no gates.
 - **Directions**:
-  - WARNING: Take route shown here.
-Google Maps sent me via Black Mtn Rd to Grassy Gap Rd (4WD).
+  - **WARNING**: Take route shown here.
+Google Maps sent me via **Business** 19, Black Mtn Rd to Grassy Gap Rd (4WD).
   - NW on GA-60 (R from lot on vault toilet side) and go 1.5
   - L on Cooper Gap Rd (across from small lake, onto paved road w/street sign) and go 3.3
-    - L fork at 1.6 (stay on Cooper Gap Rd)
-    - Pavement ends at 2.0.
+    - L fork at 1.6 (stay on Cooper Gap Rd).
+Pavement ends at 2.0.
     - Continue past AT crossing
     - Stop at 34.64775, -84.03514, 3.3 miles since leaving GA-60.
     - You'll park at a valley/gulley, just before a buried-fiber post on the left.